Actipro/Avalonia-Controls/Documentation/topics/themes/index.md

 While the Actipro control themes rely heavily on these theme assets, assets can also be reused in your own applications.
 For instance, reusing theme resources like brushes in custom control themes and throughout the application chrome is necessary to maintain theme consistency across your application's user interface.
 Several XAML markup extensions aid in reusing assets with minimal code.

 See the [Theme Assets](theme-assets.md) topic for details on browsing theme resources, reusing various kinds of assets, and externally overriding assets.

+## User Interface Density

+User interface density describes how tightly controls are packed together.
+A simple setting on a theme definition sets the application-wide user interface density, which can adjust appearance features such as margins, paddings, corner radii, lengths, and more.

+See the [User Interface Density](user-interface-density.md) topic to discover how to set an application-wide user interface density and adjust elements based on the current density setting.

 ## Containers